Dunlop National Junior Rankings

 The use of seven events is a result of our close work with some of the leading experts in junior athlete development.
 Whilst players are welcome to play in as many events as they wish, the limitation to seven events will enable juniors to plan their schedule properly and select events for both ranking and development purposes.

 Silver events carry more points and are designed to attract higher ranked players.
 Draw sizes will be limited in these events and acceptance will be based on England Squash ranking.

 Any amendments and developments to the ranking system and policies will be introduced as necessary.

 All ranking queries will be dealt with, but please note that there may be a delay in responding as information may need to be verified with tournament organisers.
 Corrections will be made for the next month's rankings.

 England Squash is firmly committed to creating and maintaining a safe and positive environment for all young people to play squash.
-An important aspect is the Players Safeguarding Code of Conduct which applies to all individuals who participate in squash as a player (under the age of 18) at every level.
+An important aspect is safeguarding which applies to all individuals who participate in squash as a player (under the age of 18) at every level.